aws/aws-encryption-sdk-javascript/modules/kms-keyring/src/kms_types/Readme.md

-At this time the aws js sdk v3 only exports a node and browser client.
+At this time the AWS SDK for JavaScript v3 only export the client for Node.js or browser.
 Since the types are the same and are _only_ exported in the packages themselves, to support both versions I can either include both packages _or_ copy the types here.
 I have chose to copy the types